amagioss/tc_utils/Readme.md

 ## Golang

-Dervied from the priginal code present in https://github.com/spiretechnology/go-timecode
+Dervied from the original code present in https://github.com/spiretechnology/go-timecode

+## Javascript

+Derived from the original code present in https://github.com/spiretechnology/js-timecode